-The 7-Day Sugar Free Challenge
+The 7 Day No Sugar Challenge

 You know you want to cut back on sugar.
 There are so many reasons to do it: high sugar consumption has been linked to diabetes, heart disease, obesity — even wrinkles.
 Tasting sugar makes you crave more sugar, and then the crash in energy after you binge on sweets leaves you feeling depleted.
 It’s time to make a change!

 Three Steps to Get Started with 7 Days Without Sugar

 1. Eat 25 grams or fewer a day of added sugar (that’s 6 teaspoons).